 At June 30, 2017, the District reported a liability for its proportionate share of the net pension liability.
 The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The District's allocation percentage of the net pension liability was based on the District's total contributions due on wages paid during the measurement period.
-The District's proportion of the net pension liability is based on its combined employer and member contributions for all employers for the period ended June 30, 2016.
+The District's proportion of the net pension liability is based on its combined employer and member contributions relative to the total combined employer and member contributions for all employers for the period ended June 30, 2016.
 At June 30, 2016, the District's proportion was .21696 percent, which is a decrease of .00433 from the portion measured as of June 30, 2015.